NxRLab/ModernRobotics/packages/Matlab/README.md

 addpath('$FOLDER_PATH/mr')
 ```

-where `$FOLDER_PATH` is the path to "mr" folder.
-This process is required for
-any program using this package.
+This process is required for any program using this package.

 ## Using the Package ##